lucasthormann/forward-backward-chaining-demo/README.md

 ```
 g++ -std=c++11 Forward-Backward-Chaining.cpp
 ```
-* You can then execute the produced assembler output using the following command:
+* You can then run the executable using the following command:
 ```
 ./a.out
 ```

 **Dependencies For Ease of Execution**
-* g++
+* GCC 16.1 or newer in order to use the most up to date version of G++
 * Ubuntu 24.04 LTS or later

 **Backward Chaining & Forward Chaining Simplification**